edemaine/coauthor/INSTALL.md

    [timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
    (used as the default email notification timezone for all users).
 5. `cd .deploy`
+6. [Read if you are Ubuntu 22; might be relevant to others as well] There is a known issue with Ubuntu 22 and ssh2 if you are using an RSA ssh key (https://github.com/mscdex/ssh2/issues/989#issuecomment-1117074996).
+Follow the linked comment to get around this issue before continuing the steps.
+In particular, add ``PubkeyAcceptedKeyTypes=+ssh-rsa`` to the end of file ``/etc/ssh/sshd_config`` (for example by doing ``sudo nano /etc/ssh/sshd_config``).
+Then, you need to restart the SSH service: ``sudo systemctl restart sshd.service``.
+Otherwise, your SSH connections might not get through.
-6. `mup setup` to install all necessary software on the server
+7. `mup setup` to install all necessary software on the server
-7. `mup deploy` each time you want to deploy code to server (initially and after each `git pull`)
+8. `mup deploy` each time you want to deploy code to server (initially and after each `git pull`)
 8. If you proxy the resulting server from another web server, you'll probably want to `meteor remove force-ssl` to remove the automatic redirection from `http` to `https`.
+9. To access mongodb deployed using meteor-up (mup) on the deployed production instance (for example to set permissions for a user account as explained above and as necessary to start using the software), execute the following command (for reference: https://meteor-up.com/docs.html#accessing-the-database) on the instance:
+      ```
+      docker exec -it mongodb mongo coauthor
+      ```
+   ***NOTE***: You may need to change ``coauthor`` with your app name if you replaced the app name in ``mup.js``.
+10. If you are deploying on AWS EC2 instance, by default AWS blocks outbound traffic on port 25 (SMTP).
+If you need that enabled, you will need to contact them to enable it (see this link for details: https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/).
 ### Email

 You'll also need an SMTP server to send email notifications.